croquet/croquet-for-unity-guardians/README.md

 ## 5.0 Run the Game
 In the Project Navigator, go to `Assets/Scenes` and double-click `Guardians.unity`.
 If a "TMP importer" dialog comes up at this point, hit the top button ("Import TMP Essentials") then close the dialog.
 This is just part of the standard setup for Text Mesh Pro (which is used for all the UI).

-In the editor's top menu, go to the `Croquet` drop-down and select `Build JS on Play` so that it has a check-mark next to it.
+In the editor's top menu, go to the `Croquet` drop-down and ensure that `Build JS on Play` has a check-mark next to it.

 Press the play button.
 The first time you do so after installation, C4U will notice that you have not yet installed the JavaScript build tools from the package.
 It will copy them across, and also run an `npm install` that fetches all Croquet and other dependencies that are needed.
 Depending on network conditions, this could take some tens of seconds - during which, because of Unity's scheduling mechanisms, you won't see anything in the console.
 Please wait for it to complete.

+In addition, because of the `Build JS on Play` setting, C4U will run a full webpack build of the JavaScript code - eventually adding webpack's output to the console, each line prefixed with "JS builder".
+The first build of the game will take the longest; on subsequent runs the build process should be faster.

+Eventually you should see the console output for startup of the game - ending with "Croquet view for scene Guardians running", at which point the game's objects will appear.

-### 6.1 Specifying a Croquet Session Name
+### 5.1 Specifying a Croquet Session Name

 _This is an optional configurability feature, not required for you to start playing with Guardians._